tangentsoft/mysqlpp/HACKERS.md

 Developers are expected to make all changes that affect the libary's API, ABI, or behavior on a branch, rather than check such changes directly into the trunk.
-Once we have discussed the change on the mailing list and resolved any isssues with the experimental branch, it will be merged into the trunk.
+Once we have discussed the change on the [mailing list][ml] and resolved any isssues with the experimental branch, it will be merged into the trunk.

 Creating a branch in Fossil is scary-simple, to the point that those coming from other version control systems may ask, "Is that really all there is to it?"
 Yes, really, this is it:

     $ fossil checkin --branch new-branch-name

 That is to say, you make your changes as you normally would; then when you go to check them in, you give the `--branch` option to the